Grammar and mechanics

 Ellipses button component

 A button with an ellipsis icon (not the same as text) is used to expand more actions.
 It’s typically used in cards, or for horizontal sets of actions when space is limited.
-Android uses a vertical version (vertically stacked dots).

 En-dashes and em-dashes